php-fig/fig-standards/proposed/cache.md

 the time exists() is called and get() being called so Calling Libraries SHOULD make sure to verify isHit() on all of the get() calls.

 *    **Miss** - A cache miss is the opposite of a cache hit.
-A cache hit occurs when a Calling Library requests an item by key and that value not found for that key, or the value was found but has expired, or the value is invalid for some other reason.
+A cache miss occurs when a Calling Library requests an item by key and no value was found for that key, or the value was found but has expired, or the value is invalid for some other reason.
 An expired value MUST always be considered a cache miss.